Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

   <br />

-9. **UPSTASH VECTOR / TSX:**
+9. **VECTOR / TSX:**
     <hr>
-    In a NUTSHELL: Upstash Vector is a serverless vector database designed for working with vector embeddings.
+    In a NUTSHELL: A serverless vector database designed for working with vector embeddings.
 In the domain of databases, a vector database is essential for managing numeric representations of objects (images, sounds, text, etc.) in a multi-dimensional space.
 These databases are focused on efficiently handling vectors for storage, retrieval, and, most importantly, querying based on similarity.

-    With other words: **I will implement a semantic search querying with Upstash Vector to increase the search accuracy by querying semantically related results.** More about that: https://upstash.com/docs/vector/overall/whatisvector
+    With other words: **I will implement a semantic search querying to increase the search accuracy by querying semantically related results.** More about that: https://upstash.com/docs/vector/overall/whatisvector

-    9.1   Upstash Vector:
+    9.1  Installment of a vexctor database:

      - Simply install it with npm in your terminal: